Asim Hrnjić

 Asim Hrnjić (born 15 February 1964) is a Bosnian retired footballer.
-He worked as an assistant manager at Čelik Zenica.
+He works as an assistant manager at First League of FBiH club Vis Simm-Bau.

 Club career

 He started his career at hometown club Natron before joining NK Zenica in 1994.
 He later played for Velež Mostar and Rudar Kakanj before calling it a day at 40 years of age and playing for TOŠK Tešanj.

 International career

 Hrnjić made his debut in Bosnia and Herzegovina's first ever official international game, a November 1995 friendly match away against Albania, and has earned a total of 7 caps, scoring 3 goals.
 His final international was a March 1997 Dunhill Cup match against China.